torvalds/linux/Documentation/RCU/stallwarn.rst

 	in the kernel is really expected and desirable behavior, you might need to add some calls to cond_resched().

--	Booting Linux using a console connection that is too slow to keep up with the boot-time console-message rate.
+-	Booting GNU/Linux using a console connection that is too slow to keep up with the boot-time console-message rate.
 For example, a 115Kbaud serial console can be *way* too slow to keep up with boot-time message rates, and will frequently result in